wangzhezhe/Gorilla/README.md

-Gorilla project is a in-memory data shared layer which is inspied by the DataSpaces and the ADIOS projects.
+Gorilla project is based on in-memory data shared layer which is inspired by the DataSpaces and the ADIOS projects.
 It build on the Mochi/Mercry RPC services.

 It contains following services: